csc-training/geocomputing_course/materials/fair_share.md

 :::

-## Slurm
+## SLURM

-CSC uses a batch job system called Slurm to manage resources.
-Slurm is used to control how the overall computing resources are shared among all jobs and users in an efficient and fair manner.
+CSC uses a batch job system called SLURM to manage resources.
+SLURM is used to control how the overall computing resources are shared among all jobs and users in an efficient and fair manner.
-Slurm controls how a single job request is allocated resources, such as:
+SLURM controls how a single job request is allocated resources, such as:
 * computing time
 * number of cores
 * amount of memory